evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 # 7. Run conditional tests

 So far, you've used Reports to summarize evaluation outcomes.
-However, often you want to set specific conditions on the metric values.
-For example, you might want to check if all texts fall within expected length range and review results only if something goes wrong.
+However, you often want to set specific conditions for the metric values.
+For example, check if all texts fall within the expected length range and review results only if something goes wrong.

 This is where you can use `TestSuites`.
 They work similarly to `Reports`, but instead of listing `metrics`, you define `tests` and set conditions using parameters like `gt` (greater than), `lt` (less than), `eq` (equal), etc.